xgvargas/smalllog/README.md

 # smalllog

-Smalllog is a simple console logging system for nodejs using colors and logging level.
+Smalllog is a simple console logging system for nodejs using colors and logging levels.

 ## instalation